 Sometimes pain in your pelvic area can be caused by pelvic girdle pain.

 You should lie on your side when you're pregnant.
 It can help prevent stillbirth

 When to get medical help in your second trimester

-Non-urgent advice: You should contact your GP, maternity unit or hospital if:
+Non-urgent advice: Contact your GP, maternity unit or hospital if:

-- you have pain passing urine (when you pee) - this could be a sign of a urine infection
+- you have pain when you pee - this could be a sign of a urine infection

 - you have blood in your urine or smelly or cloudy urine - these could be signs of a urine infection